opencpu/opencpu-server/README.md

 OpenCPU Cloud Server
 --------------------

 This repository contains the sources for the opencpu cloud server.
-It currently only builds on Ubuntu 12.04 and up.
-It builds the following packages:
+It consists of the following packages:

  * `opencpu-server` - rApache based opencpu cloud server
- * `opencpu-cache` - nginx based reverse proxy with caching
+ * `opencpu-cache` - nginx based reverse proxy with caching (debian/ubuntu only)
  * `opencpu` - meta package which installs both opencpu-server and opencpu-cache
- * `opencpu-tex`- meta package which installs a lot of latex stuff thats nice to have on an opencpu server.

-###Dependencies

-All of the dependencies are defined in the [control file](https://github.com/jeroenooms/opencpu-deb/blob/master/debian/control).
-They include:

- * `r-base-dev`
- * `libapparmor-dev`
- * `apache2`
- * `libapache2-mod-r-base`

-Note that the last one (rApache) does not ship with Ubuntu.
-You can get it at http://rapache.net/.

-###Building
+## Installing binaries

+Currently, prebuilt binaries are available for Ubuntu, Fedora and SUSE.

+## Building from source

+- Ubuntu:
+- Debian: [wheezy.md]

+Building

 To build the binary packages: